 Borrowers should explore strategies with their lenders to mitigate long-term costs while benefiting from immediate relief offered by a moratorium period.

-Understanding the Moratorium Period in Home Loan Context
+Understanding the Moratorium Period in Mortgage Context

 Banks and other private sector lending sources often grant these pauses under specific conditions agreed upon at the outset of the loan agreement.
 Business owners and company directors must understand that while opting for a moratorium can provide much-needed breathing space during tough times, it also leads to greater interest obligations over time due to the accumulation during the pause.

-Effect on EMI and Loan Tenure
+Effect on Monthly Payment and Loan Tenure

 For companies managing cash flows and long-term financial planning, considering how a moratorium influences these aspects of loan repayment is crucial.
 Decisions around opting for such relief measures should align with strategic business goals and financial health considerations.

-Strategies for Home Loan Borrowers During Moratorium
+Strategies for Mortgage Borrowers During Moratorium

 Calculating the Moratorium Period and Its Impact